 When in Lion Country

-Be sure to go in groups when in lion country and make plenty of noise.
+Be sure to travel in groups when in lion country.
 Keep children next to you.
-If you see a lion, stop and don’t run.
+If you see a lion, stop and do not run.
+Maintain eye contact and do all you can to appear larger.
 Speak calmly to the lion in a firm, calm voice.
-Do all you can to appear larger.
 If attacked, fight back.
 Lions have been known to be driven away by prey that fights back.